-There is this thing which I call the Homunculus which is a very old term (the alchemists loved it) referring to a little man, and in particular a small person residing within us; someone who runs the machinery of our bodies, steers the ship of who we are and makes up our minds about what we will do and how we will live.
+There is this thing which I call the Homunculus which is a very old term (the alchemists loved it) referring to a little man, and in particular a small person residing within us; someone who runs the machinery of our bodies, steers the ship of who we are, and makes up our minds about what we will do and how we will live.
 I also ascribe responsibility for our sense of right and wrong to this non-existent entity.
-In contemporary terms, we might use the word consciousness to describe the same thing, though I prefer Homunculus for the imagery of a little man - or woman - stuck inside our heads and manning the controls of our living.
-In my conception of Homunculus, this creature is utterly trapped and cannot escape our skulls, and will die with us when we pass–suffocating at last within the stopped and broken machinery of our bodies.
-Homunculas is a secular alternative to soul, is likewise utterly conceptual, though notably different in being utterly unable to escape our death.
+In contemporary terms, we might use the word consciousness to describe the same thing, though I prefer Homunculus for the imagery of a little man—or woman—stuck inside our heads and at the controls of our living.
+In my conception of Homunculus, this creature is utterly trapped and cannot escape our skulls and will die with us when we pass—suffocating at last within the stopped and broken machinery of our bodies.
+Homunculus is a secular alternative to soul, is likewise utterly conceptual, though notably different in being utterly unable to escape our death.
 The Homunculus is as mortal as the human being in which it does not truly reside.

-I picture the Homunculus at the control of our mind and body, like a little person within our skull who handles our dials and buttons and turns our guiding wheel.
+I picture the Homunculus at the control of our mind and body, like a little person within our skull handling our dials and buttons, and turning our guiding wheel.
 Of course, I do not really think any such an entity exists...it is just a way to imagine free will in action within us.
 But now that I suspect free will is an illusion, I will need to rethink the Homunculus.

-I wonder how far down the tree of life consciousness does goes?
-Like us, dogs are clearly aware of themselves relative to the world, and can imagine current and potential circumstance which might cause them pleasure or pain, as when the male dog breaks from his yard in pursuit of the bitch, or sets to barking at the strange noise from the street which provokes his sense of threat to his home, his human family and himself.
-Some sense of personal identity appears necessary to distinguish friend or foe from oneself, and dogs, like us, clearly have this.
-Both species share such consciousness, as do nearly all animal types I can think of, from mammals, to reptiles and amphibians, to birds, fish and even spiders and insects—as when the fly attempts to escape the web while the spider descends upon a thread to subdue and consume it—all animals seem somehow aware of themselves and, to various degrees, others.
+I wonder how far down the branching tree of life consciousness does go?
+Like us, dogs are clearly aware of themselves relative to the world and can imagine current and potential circumstance which might cause them pleasure or pain, as when the male dog breaks from his yard in pursuit of the bitch, or sets to barking at the strange noise from the street which provokes his sense of threat to his home, his human family and himself.
+Some sense of personal identity appears necessary to distinguish friend or foe from oneself; and dogs, like us, clearly have this.
+Both species share such consciousness, as do nearly all animal types I can think of, from mammals, to reptiles and amphibians, to birds, fish, and even spiders and insects—as when the buzzing fly attempts to escape the web while the hungry spider descends upon a thread to subdue and consume it—all animals appear somehow aware of themselves and, to various degrees, others.
 Consciousness then, must be either a consequence of life itself or a necessary adaptation to survive, at least with animals.
 But what about the other kingdoms of multicellular life?
 Are plants conscious?
 Are fungi aware?